Transition For Youth with Disabilities

 Youth Attend Independent Living Skills Camp from Services for the Blind and Visually Impaired

-During a week long camp youths learn independent skills and had fun interacting with other kids who are also blind and visually impaired.
+Transition offers summer camps for transition-aged youth to learn independent living skills, job skills or just to have fun interacting with other kids with disabilities or who are blind and visually impaired.

 Webinars and Resources